GrinonBarrett/Taksidos/Extras/Magic Shields.md

 **Grande Defence**, $4,400, 7 lbs.
 +2
-A masterwork craft of a parumla enchanted to provide further protections. *Blocking bonus is increased by +1*.
+A masterwork craft of a parmula enchanted to provide further protections. *Blocking bonus is increased by +1*.

 **Moor Ranger's Favor**, $350 , 3.75 lb.
 +1